• Home

 Permission to Work Part Time in New Zealand for Pakistani Students

-The international student can do a part time job after their classes for 30 hours a week.
-The minimum wage per hour in New Zealand is $17.70 which is higher than many European countries.
-There are all kinds of part time jobs available at New Zealand while you are studying in New Zealand.
+The international student can work part-time after classes for 30 hours per week.
+Minimum wage in New Zealand is NZ$17.70 per hour, which is higher than most European countries’ minimum wage.
+There are various part-time jobs available in New Zealand while studying in New Zealand.

-New Zealand is an appealing study abroad destination owing to the fact that it has high quality of life, organized and par excellence education system, superlative health care facilities, economic stability and career opportunities.
-All 8 of New Zealand’s universities hold a top spot in QS Rankings because innovative and research based learning.
-The universities focus in developing individual skills of students and enhancing their problem solving ability evidently making New Zealand a favored study abroad choice.
-The admission requirements in universities of New Zealand depend on the course you have selected to pursue and from university to university.
-The entry requirements for international students coincided with visa requirements and bank statement.
-The general requirements for admission in universities of New Zealand elaborated below:
+New Zealand is one of the most attractive study abroad destinations due to its high standard of living, well-structured and high-quality education system, world-class health care, economic stability, and career prospects.
+All 8 universities in New Zealand have a top ranking in QS rankings due to innovative and research-based learning.
+Universities focus on developing students’ individual skills and problem-solving capabilities, which makes New Zealand a preferred study abroad destination.
+Admission requirements in New Zealand universities depend on the course of study you have chosen to pursue and vary from one university to another.
+For international students, the entry requirements coincided with visa and bank statement requirements.
+The general admission requirements for universities in New Zealand are as follows:

 How Students can Apply in New Zealand Universities

-The method of application for admissions in New Zealand’s Universities is directly through online websites for international students.
+The process of applying for admission to universities in New Zealand is through online applications for international students:

 • Select an institution